 B: Highly speculative.
 'B' ratings indicate that material default risk is present, but a limited margin of safety remains.
+Financial commitments are currently being met; however, capacity for continued payment is vulnerable to deterioration in the business and economic environment.

 CCC: Substantial credit risk.
+Very low margin for safety.
+Default is a real

 CC: Very high levels of credit risk.
+Default of some kind appears probable.